 Over the years, when you get a new tune going, you've got the chance to fine tune it over several live outings, or get it down in the studio as blueprint and go from there.
 A lot of times after playing something live (especially in a band setting), the song will start to reveal itself and maybe a new guitar part occurs to you, or a “concert ending” replaces a fadeout, etc. Other times, a song can get too overcooked and this usually happens in the studio when you've listened to a tune too many times.

 “You Can't Win” off of the House of Rust is one of those times I should have been listening a little closer.
 The title came from a long lost book by a fella named Jack Black (not that one) that I highly recommend, if you can track it down, and the verses came together over a couple years, live versions, and band members.
-We cut the tune completely live in the studio at Sparta Sound with Rich Mattson in the fall of 2011 and it came out about two years later on a record I rather neglected at the time, but have come to love and will be revisiting a bit this fall for its 10th anniversary.
+We cut the tune completely live in the studio at Sparta Sound with Rich Mattson in the fall of 2011 and it came out about two years later on a record I rather neglected at the time, but have come to love and have been revisiting a bit this fall/winter for its 10th anniversary.

 There will be a “Setting the Record Straight” Vol. 2 post at some point soon…hopefully not many more than that.